Coronavirus-Blog | Tiroler Tageszeitung Online

 Coronavirus-Blog

-Die Zahl der Infizierten und der Todesfälle aufgrund von Covid-19 ist in Tirol und Österreich am Freitag deutlich angestiegen.
-Das Land warnt vor einer Ansteckung im Skigebiet Westendorf.
-In Italien und in den USA wurden indes traurige Rekorde erreicht.
+Die Zahl der Infizierten und der Todesfälle aufgrund von Covid-19 steigt in Tirol und Österreich weiter deutlich.
+In Tirol helfen jetzt Schneider bei der Herstellung von Mundschutzmasken.
 Wir berichten im Live-Blog.

 20200316 - Baukran - Innsbruck - Tirol / Foto TT - Rudy De Moor